Lifecycle Integration

 When your app is running in the browser in foreground mode, it consumes CPU and GPU resources that count towards your platform usage minutes.
 In background mode, the browser consumes fewer resources, so time spent does not count towards your platform usage.
 Therefore you'll want to adapt your app to use background mode as much as possible.

 Background mode is primarily used for playing video streams, but you can also switch to background mode if you are not playing a video.
-If the remote player does not have a video loaded, or the video is not currently playing, the cloud connector will continue to display the last frame rendered by the web browser.
-(Coming soon)
+If the remote player is not playing a video, the cloud connector will continue to display the last frame rendered by the web browser.

 When to use foreground mode